-Policy # 00572 Original Effective Date: 12/01/2017 Current Effective Date: 06/10/2024 is currently available in a ready-to-use product stored at room temperature.
-An injectable micronized form of AlloDerm®‡ (Cymetra) is available.
+Policy # 00572 Original Effective Date: 12/01/2017 Current Effective Date: 08/01/2025

 - AlloPatch®‡ (Musculoskeletal Transplant Foundation) is an acellular human dermis allograft derived from the reticular layer of the dermis and marketed for wound care.
-This product is also marketed as FlexHD®‡ for postmastectomy breast reconstruction. - Cortiva®‡ (previously marketed as AlloMaxTM Surgical Graft and before that NeoFormTM)‡ is an acellular non-cross-linked human dermis allograft. - FlexHD®‡ and the newer formulation FlexHD®‡ PliableTM‡ (Musculoskeletal Transplant Foundation) are acellular hydrated reticular dermis allograft derived from donated human skin. - DermACELLTM‡ (LifeNet Health) is an allogeneic ADM processed with proprietary technologies MATRACELL® and PRESERVON®‡. - DermaMatrixTM‡ (Synthes) is a freeze-dried ADM derived from donated human skin tissue.
+This product is also marketed as FlexHD®‡ for postmastectomy breast reconstruction. - Cortiva®‡ (previously marketed as AlloMaxTM Surgical Graft and before that NeoFormTM)‡ is an acellular non-cross-linked human dermis allograft. - FlexHD®‡ and the newer formulation FlexHD®‡ PliableTM‡ (Musculoskeletal Transplant Foundation) are acellular hydrated reticular dermis allograft derived from donated human skin. - DermACELLTM (LifeNet Health) is an allogeneic ADM processed with proprietary technologies MATRACELL® and PRESERVON®. - DermaMatrixTM‡ (Synthes) is a freeze-dried ADM derived from donated human skin tissue.
 DermaMatrix Acellular Dermis is processed by the Musculoskeletal Transplant Foundation. - DermaPureTM‡ (Tissue Regenix Wound Care) is a single-layer decellularized human dermal allograft for the treatment of acute and chronic wounds. - GraftJacket®‡ Regenerative Tissue Matrix (also called GraftJacket Skin Substitute; KCI) is an acellular regenerative tissue matrix that has been processed from human skin supplied from U.S. tissue banks.
 The allograft is minimally processed to remove the epidermal and dermal cells while preserving dermal structure.
 GraftJacket Xpress®‡ is an injectable product. - mVASC®‡ (MicroVascular Tissues, Inc.) is a microvascular tissue structural allograft made of small blood vessels and extracellular matrix, inherent non-viable cells, and associated biological signaling factors harvested from subcutaneous tissue of cadaveric human donors. - TheraSkin®‡ (LifeNet Health) is a cryopreserved split-thickness human skin allograft composed of living fibroblasts and keratinocytes and an extracellular matrix in epidermal and dermal layers.
 TheraSkin®‡ is derived from human skin allograft supplied by tissue banks compliant with the American Association of Tissue Banks and FDA guidelines.
-It is considered a minimally processed human cell, tissue, and cellular- and tissue-based product by the FDA.
+It is considered a minimally processed human cell, tissue, and cellular- and tissue-based product by the FDA. - SimpliDerm®‡ is a pre-hydrated human acellular dermal matrix (ADM) with a sterility assurance level (SAL) of 10-6 and requires a minimal 2-minute sterile rinse for convenient intraoperative use.